-The Peircean pragmaticist method can save the theory of knowledge from either be dogmatism of the metaphysical realists or the inconsistency of the phenomenalists and holists and yet, the American pragmatists are actually neo-Kantians, as they admitted, due to their acquaintance with Peirce only with his early writings when he admitted to b only nominalist with a Kantian touch.
-And thus as the epistemological realist response to the difficulties with Kant’s Transcendental epistemology especially in his three Critiques Peirce developed in his latter realist phase from 1903 and on, the conception of The Three Normative Sciences, Theoretical, Ethical and Aesthetical to show their different modes of representing reality and their normative roles to make them Practical: how Theoretical Sciences can practically help humans adjusting to Nature and also change it for better life in it; secondly how by Ethical Science persons can adjust themselves to society and even more, changing and developing it into the Communal Society that support the ethical freedom and value conduct of its citizens namely to make practical Kant’s ideal the commonwealth of ends.
+The Peircean pragmatist method can save the theory of knowledge both from the dogmatism of the metaphysical realists and from the inconsistency of the phenomenalists and holists.
+Yet, as they admitted, the American pragmatists are actually neo-Kantians, due to their acquaintance with Peirce’s early writings only, when he conceded to being merely a nominalist with a Kantian touch.
+And, thus, as an epistemological realist response to the difficulties with Kant’s Transcendental epistemology, especially in his three Critiques, Peirce developed in his latter realist phase, from 1903 and on, the conception of The Three Normative Sciences - Theoretical, Ethical and Aesthetical.
+In so doing, he articulated their different modes of representing reality and their normative roles, which make them Practical: Firstly, how Theoretical Sciences can practically help humans adjust to Nature as well as change it so as to live better within it; secondly, how Ethical Science allows persons to adjust themselves to society and, more so, to change and develop it into the communal society that supports the ethical freedom and values the conduct of its citizens – namely, to make practical Kant’s ideal of the commonwealth of ends.
 (Nesher, 2007).

-Thus Peirce with his realistic epistemology develop the conception of the three normative sciences to solve the epistemology unbridgeable Gaps between the Transcendental a priory abstract forms and Experiential of sensual mater of Kant’s three Critiques and thus to overcome the Kantian epistemological effects on the philosophy in the last three hundred years which cannot solve the philosophical ambitions by lacking any theory of truth to show how we cognitively represent the noumenal Reality.
+Thus, Peirce, with his realistic epistemology, develops his conception of the three normative sciences to solve the epistemologically unbridgeable Gaps between the Transcendental a priori abstract forms and the Experiential character of sensual matter in Kant’s three Critiques.
+Thus, he aims to overcome Kant’s epistemological effects on the last three hundred years of philosophy, which cannot solve the philosophical ambitions, because they lack any theory of truth to show how we cognitively represent noumenal Reality.

 1. Kant’s conception of metaphysics

 “The project on which I am now working … must be completed, or else a gap will remain in the critical philosophy.”
-(Kant to C. Grave, September 21, 1798, AK 12:257).
+(Kant to C. Garve, September 21, 1798, AK 12:257).

-The present writer was a pure Kantist until he was forces by successive steps into Pragmaticism.
+The present writer was a pure Kantist until he was forced by successive steps into Pragmaticism.
 The Kantist has only to abjure from the bottom of his heart the proposition that a thing-in-itself can, however indirectly, be conceived; and then correct the details of Kant’s doctrine, and he will find himself to have become a Critical Common-Sensist.
 (Peirce, 1905 EPII: #25, 353-4)

-According to Kant, in order to establish metaphysics as a science, a clear distinction between pure concepts of reason (the ideas) and pure concepts of understanding (the categories) must be made.
+According to Kant, in order to establish metaphysics as a science, a clear distinction must be made between the pure concepts of reason (the ideas) and the pure concepts of the understanding (the categories).